 - Pro: Because you have separate rooms for your bedroom, bathroom, living room, and separate kitchen, it’s easier to see each area as a separate space.

 Studio vs. 1 bedroom: You can have either at Common

-Whether you want to live in an intimate studio apartment or you’re looking for more space with a one or two bedroom rental, we can help you find a coliving space or an apartment.
+Whether you want to live in a shared suite with roommates or you’re looking for more space with a one or two bedroom rental, we can help you find a coliving space or a single apartment.

 With Common, your rent gets you more.
-Whether you’re renting a beautifully designed micro-unit in Seattle, a private bedroom in a fully-furnished shared suite in New York City, or a private apartment in Los Angeles, you’ll have access to the best city living has to offer.
+Whether you’re renting a beautiful private bedroom in a fully-furnished shared suite in New York City or a private apartment in Los Angeles, you’ll have access to the best city living has to offer.